 The TEAS test is a nursing entrance exam also used by allied health programs.
 It’s usually one of the last steps before you submit your program’s application to get into nursing school.
 You might also see it referred to the ATI TEAS, TEAS 6 or the TEAS VI.
 These are all the same exam.

-Are you taking the TEAS exam after October 2021?
+Are you taking the TEAS exam in 2022?
 Find out about the new ATI TEAS 7 exam.

 The TEAS test is a high-stakes, standardized admissions exam.
 A high-stakes exam means that you, the student, can face consequences (like not getting into nursing) if you don’t do well.
 Which is why I’ve dedicated my career to helping students like you never have to think about the TEAS again!